wulfharth7/clone-oblt/README.md

 # Overview

 Obilet Clone has been coded by me for Obilet Firm as an take-home assignment.
 The project is structured around a modular architecture, using controllers, services, and utility classes to ensure separation of concerns and maintainability.
 External APIs are used in this project.
+## How to Run the Program?
+- Install Dependencies for ASP.NET.
+- Change the INPUT_API_KEY_HERE in appsettings.json.
+- Run

 # Project Structure
 ## Bus Location Search (Main Page)